overlay-boot(8) Manual Page

-This variable is a command line to run, with envirnment variable CONFIG set, for producing the initial commands to the running subhost, similar to the initrd phase of a computer bootup.
+This variable is a command to run (with environment variable CONFIG set) that outputs on its standard output the series of commands for the running subhost.
 The default value for this variable is

 This variable nominates the mount point for the running subhost’s root file system.
 It defaults to

 $BASE/liveThe nominated directory must exist, and depending on the directory pathnames in the